Mechanical Celestial Globe Clock by Georg Roll and Johann Reinhold, 1584, Kunsthistorisches Museum, Wien.

 Objects of Knowledge or: The Shape of Time—Astronomical Table Clocks in Southern German Cities, 1510–1650

-My research project focuses on the various relations between natural philosophy, i.e. astronomical and astrological knowledge, and artistic production in the field of clockworks, especially table clocks, in the pre-modern age.
-In the beginning of the 16th century two important innovations changed the production of clocks profoundly: First the introduction of the spring drive, that led to the construction of very small clock works and second the use of metal and brass instead of iron, which allowed a greater group of smiths to enter the domain of clock making.
+This research project focused on the various relations between natural philosophy, i.e., astronomical and astrological knowledge, and artistic production in the field of clockworks, especially table clocks, in the premodern age.
+In the beginning of the sixteenth century two important innovations changed the production of clocks profoundly: first the introduction of the spring drive, that led to the construction of very small clock works and second the use of metal and brass instead of iron, which allowed a greater group of smiths to enter the domain of clock making.

-Furthermore, I seek to elucidate the forms of sensory experience of this knowledge as well as the different levels of reception of astronomical and astrological knowledge.
-With my dissertation thesis I aim to make a contribution to the broader discussed question of the involvement of artists and artisans in the scientific revolution in the 16th and 17th centuries.
+Furthermore, Susanne Thuerigen sought to elucidate the forms of sensory experience of this knowledge as well as the different levels of reception of astronomical and astrological knowledge.
+With her dissertation thesis Thuerigen aimed to make a contribution to the broader discussed question of the involvement of artists and artisans in the scientific revolution in the sixteenth and seventeenth centuries.